-I create luscious, coloured yarn in small batches.
-I work slowly and carefully; this process cannot be rushed and is all the better for it.
+Located in East Sussex, Paton and Daughter create luscious, coloured yarn in small batches.
+Working slowly and carefully with every product; this process cannot be rushed and the quality of the results are all the better for it.

-You can use my sustainable yarn to knit, crochet, weave, locker hook and more.
+Paton and Daughter products are sustainable, natural, and high quality.
+You can use this yarn to knit, crochet, weave, locker hook and so much more.

-Lorraine Paton, dyer, previously a teacher, happiest creating and nurturing other creators.
-In spare time I teach and demonstrate hand spinning locally and support “Campaign for Wool”.
+She is happiest when creating and nurturing other creators.
+In spare her time, she heads out to teach and demonstrate hand spinning locally and in support of “Campaign for Wool”.

 Even sheep, out in all weathers change colour!
 Black lambs, by the time they are shorn are often dark brown in colour.
 Brown sheep may develop deep red tones with sandy coloured tips on their fleeces.
 These colour changes are caused by the sun and are evident when I hand spin local fleece.